experientials/zishell/README.rst

     echo name="myboard" > /pyboard/board.py

-(Remember to exit rshell and re-enter to see the change).
+(Remember to exit zishell and re-enter to see the change).

 cat
 ---